HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 - Upon checking I realized I forgot to use the command "service password encryption", which encrypts all password.
 So also include that command at the end.

+### Configuring the above basic settings on L3 switches and SSH as well.
+- For basic settings the commands are same as above, but we also include ssh config commands.
+Below are the commands and basic info on them on how to configure ssh.

+1. HQ-L3-Switch(config)#ip domain name cisco.net
+   # Sets the domain name of the switch to "cisco.net."

+2. HQ-L3-Switch(config)#username hammaz password hammaz
+   # Creates a local username "hammaz" with the password "hammaz."

+3. HQ-L3-Switch(config)#crypto key generate rsa
+   # Generates RSA keys for SSH encryption.

+4. How many bits in the modulus [512]: 1024
+   # Specifies the key size for the RSA encryption as 1024 bits.

+5. HQ-L3-Switch(config)#line vty 0 15
+   # Configures the virtual terminal (vty) lines 0 through 15 for remote access.

+6. HQ-L3-Switch(config-line)#login local
+   # Requires local username and password for vty login.

+7. HQ-L3-Switch(config-line)#transport input ssh
+   # Restricts remote access to SSH only (disabling Telnet).